FreeDiscovery/FreeDiscovery/README.rst

 Open Source Software for E-Discovery and Information Retrieval

-FreeDiscovery provides a REST web services tier on top of existing, open soruce machine learning libraries (e.g.; scikit-learn, NLTK, etc.) and aims to benefit existing e-discovery platforms.
+FreeDiscovery provides a REST web services tier on top of existing, open source machine learning libraries (e.g.; scikit-learn, etc.) and aims to benefit existing e-discovery platforms.
 Other applications outside of e-discovery may benefit as well.
 At present, a variety of binary categorization and clustering algorithms are supported.
 Work is underway on duplicate detection and e-mail threading.

 FreeDiscovery should be done January 1, 2017, but we would very much appreciate feedback on existing categorization and clustering.
-Send any comments to grossman@ir.cs.georgetown.edu.
+Feel free to submit encountered issues to the issue tracker and send any comments to grossman@ir.cs.georgetown.edu.

 For more information see,

 - The `documentation and API Reference <https://freediscovery.github.io/doc/dev/>`_
-- Examples of use
+- The `examples of use <https://github.com/FreeDiscovery/examples>`_